-The original owners and co-founders of Kelly-Moss Motorsports were Madison business man Rich Moskalik and his wife Kathy Kellogg.
-Rich was also the founder of a local Madison financial investment firm, Northern Capital Management.
+The original owners and co-founders of Kelly-Moss Motorsports were a Madison business man Rich Moskalik and his wife Kathy Kellogg.
+Rich was also the founder of the Madison financial investment firm, Northern Capital Management.

-Rich was a car enthusiast with a particular passion to the Porsche brand.
-Around this time Rich and Kathy also had a second residence in St Petersburg, Florida.
-This was during the heyday of the “Grey Market” car era, which led Rich to the ownership of a boutique exotic car dealership in St. Petersburg.
+Rich was a car enthusiast with a particular passion for the Porsche brand.
+Rich and Kathy also had a second residence in St Petersburg, Florida during the heyday of the “Grey Market” car era, which led Rich to the ownership of a boutique exotic car dealership in St. Petersburg.

 David Stone, co-founder of Kelly-Moss, wanting to make a change from the construction industry and having been in racing of many types since a very young age, took the role of GM in the service department at Euro Imports.

-With a life-long and natural interest in racing, David noticed that when two Porsches would come and go from the workshop, they received some track related, mainly safety related modifications,albeit not very well done.
+With a life-long and natural interest in racing, David noticed when two Porsches would come and go from the shop, they had received some track related, mainly safety modifications, albeit not very well done.

 When the opportunity presented itself David mentioned the issues to Rich.
 Being the type of successful and serious man he was, Rich asked David to correct the situation.
 Soon after, Rich mentioned he also had numerous Porsche cars in Madison, Wisconsin that he enjoyed driving at Track Time events and asked David if he would come to Madison for an inspection of those cars.
 That ultimately led to his work to bring Rich’s northern stable up to the finest standards of performance and safety.

 Soon after, Rich asked David if he would consider moving from Florida to Wisconsin to start a Porsche racing team.
 In short, once the details were agreed to and establishing the fact that Rich had the resources to do a proper job, David moved to Madison and the journey began in May 1988.
 Kelly-Moss Motorsports had begun.